alankrantas/alankrantas/notes/vintage-manuals.md

-# Vintage User Manuals and Other Documents
+# Vintage User Manuals and Other Documents (Scanned PDF)

-> Scanned from my actual copies.
+Scanned from my own copies.
 The Nikon EM, 3 Nikon lenses and Sunpak flash manuals are all from my dad's original collection, bought in Hong Kong in 1980.

 | Name                                        | Type                    | Year  | Language                                   | Link                                                                                                                                                 | Note                                            |
 | ------------------------------------------- | ----------------------- | ----- | ------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------- |